Kate Atkinson (actress)

 Kate Atkinson (born 28 June 1972) is an Australian film, television and theatre actress.
-She is best known for her roles on television series SeaChange as police officer Karen Miller and Offspring as Renee.
-From 2013 to 2021 she appeared in a regular role in Wentworth as Deputy Governor (later Governor) and Industries Manager Vera Bennett.
+She is best known for her roles in television series SeaChange as police officer Karen Miller, Offspring as Renee and Wentworth as Vera Bennett.

-Atkinson has also had regular roles in the television series Fat Cow Motel, Blue Heelers, The Cooks and Kath & Kim.
-Film roles include Japanese Story, The Hard Word and The Jammed.

-Biography
+Early life

 Atkinson was born in Kalgoorlie, Western Australia, on 28 June 1972 to an English mother and Tasmanian father.
 She was raised in Perth, Western Australia.
+Her older brother was actor John Atkinson, who died in 2026.

-She studied English at Curtin University in Perth from 1990 to 1993, earning a BA with a double major in theatre and film and television.
+Atkinson studied English at Curtin University in Perth from 1990 to 1993, earning a BA with a double major in theatre and film and television.